-During the fourth quarter of 2021, I expect the following activity in CST II:
+During the first quarter of 2022, I expect the following activity in CST II:

-- Community Matching Fund funding requests will continue to be received and evaluated by the one RSC that still has uncommitted funds. - Funding Agreements for Community Matching Fund projects will continue to be signed and further disbursements will be made. - The EBM Adaptive Management sub-trust will not become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST. - Each of the above targets for the fourth quarter of 2021 may not happen as hoped because of the limited reopenings of many offices and operations as a result of the ongoing Covid-19 pandemic.
+- Community Matching Fund funding requests will continue to be received and evaluated by the one RSC that still has uncommitted funds. - Funding Agreements for Community Matching Fund projects will continue to be signed and further disbursements will be made. - The EBM Adaptive Management sub-trust may become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST. - Each of the above targets for the first quarter of 2022 may not happen as hoped because of the limited re-openings of many offices and operations as a result of the ongoing Covid-19 pandemic.
 In particular, training programs are difficult to implement given social distancing rules and travel restrictions, especially as they relate to remote First Nations communities.